Vidit88/Javascript-learning-2024/README.md

 In this project i made a guess the number game in which we have 10 chances to guess a number.
 Tip - try to use the concept of Binary Search in this game to win.
 This project is not very complex or hard but it is lengthy.

+Project - 5 (Random Joke Generator)

+In this project i made a random joke generator using api call method.